Cargill Logo

 Cargill Logo 1959

-At the end of the 50s, the Cargill brand worked with a more powerful and expressive logo.
+By the end of the 50s, the Cargill brand used a more powerful, expressive logo.
 The symbol was a solid black circle.
 Inside, there was an inscription at three levels.
-The wordmark was painted in neutral white, which created a noticeable contrast.
+The wordmark was painted in a neutral white, creating a noticeable contrast.
 On the sides of the circle were graphic elements resembling spikelets (a reference to the brand’s field of activity).
-The lower part consisted of a ribbon, which was the year of foundation.
+The lower part consisted of a ribbon bearing the year of foundation.

 1960 – 1966